×

 We asked people if there is a lot of crime.
 They answered:

 "Virgin Gorda, located in the British Virgin Islands, is generally considered a safe destination for tourists and residents alike.
 The crime rate is relatively low compared to other regions.
 However, like any other place, it is not completely free from crime.
 Petty crimes such as theft and burglary do occur, especially in tourist-heavy areas.
 Violent crimes are rare but not unheard of.
 Authorities advise visitors and residents to take standard precautions to protect their personal safety and belongings.
-Despite these occasional incidents, Virgin Gorda remains a popular and generally safe destination for travelers," wrote one member in Virgin Gorda.
+Despite these occasional incidents, Virgin Gorda remains a popular and generally safe destination for travelers," said one expat who made the move to Virgin Gorda.

 About the Author